mips171/kewpie/Readme.md

 ```

 # Contributing
-Contributions to the Kewpie queue are welcome!
+Contributions are welcome!
 Please submit issues and pull requests via GitHub, and ensure your code follows the Go coding standards.

 # License
 Kewpie is released under the MIT License.
 See the LICENSE file for more details.